VORTEX PILOT GAS HEATER (VPGH)

 Operating while submerged in water (pit installations).

-Working with sulfur-containing flow and maintaining the sulfur content as vapor, which prevents the sulfur from depositing in the pilot orifice.
+While working with sulfur-containing flow, it maintains the sulfur content as vapor, which prevents the sulfur from depositing in the pilot orifice.